-• Other feature keys - If you enter one of the following feature codes, the programmable feature key will serve as an enable/disable key for that feature.
-The Installer may have programmed certain stations for accessing additional features; consult your System Administrator for your access.
+Other feature keys - If you enter one of the following feature codes, the programmable feature key will serve as an enable/disable key for that feature.
+The Installer may have programmed certain stations for accessing additional features (consult your System Administrator regarding your access to them).

-2 1 (2) · ·

 Code(s) Key usage

 199 Overhead page

 560 Day/night mode

 564 Headset

 565 Call forward

-565YYY Call forward to an extension
+565YYY Call forward to an

+extension

 568 Message monitor

 569 Background announce

 570 Conference

-571 Personal Greeting 1
+571 Greeting 1

-572 Personal Greeting 2
+572 Greeting 2

-573 Personal Greeting 3
+573 Greeting 3

-575 and 576 Virtual Answer

 578 Mute/DND

-579 Voice Mail

 580 Override ring

-Note: Gray-shaded items are the only key codes available for the 12-Key Digital Feature Phone.
+Note: Gray shaded items are the only key codes available for the 12-Key Feature Phone.